Top 10 FAQs

 (3) Not be incarcerated.

 Individuals who are not eligible to buy a health insurance plan through Connect for Health Colorado can still apply for others in their household who are eligible.
-For example, parents who are not lawfully present can still enroll their children in health insurance through Connect for Health Colorado if their children are eligible and the parents are not applying.

 (1) Buy your health insurance plan through Connect for Health Colorado.